-You will need to fast for two hours prior to the procedure.
+You will need to fast for six hours prior to the procedure.

-Please let us know if you have any allergies or you take blood-thinning medication (Aspirin, Warfarin, Dabigatran or Clopidogrel).
-You may need to have a blood-clotting test before the procedure and have your medication adjusted by your doctor.
+Please inform us if you are taking any blood-thinning medication (i.e. Aspirin, Warfarin, Dabigatran or Clopidogrel) or if you have any allergies.
+You may need to have a blood clotting test before the procedure and have your medication adjusted by your doctor.